 Festivalization will likely begin to affect all event planners, as conferences and conventions explode into mega-occurrences.
 With larger crowds placing a strain on local venues, even the smaller event planner will have to be aware of what event is going on around their own.
 These large-scale undertakings may end up blocking off or limiting opportunities for smaller events at certain times of the year in larger cities or spaces.

 For event planners who long to embrace festivalization, it’s important to understand planning limitations.
 Some organizers will need to call in additional teams, designers, and planners to help them coordinate these innovative immersion experiences.
-Groups like Maritz Global Events have changed the way the industry approaches event design, and have mastered ways to help planners create a common vision among event stakeholders that support organizational goals.
+Groups like Maritz Global Events have changed the way the industry approaches event design.
+They have mastered ways to help planners create a common vision among event stakeholders that support organizational goals.

-By acknowledging these logistical challenges, festivalization can redefine the conference offering, and, done right, the trend holds a lot of appeal for attendees, sponsors and other stakeholders.
+By acknowledging these logistical challenges, festivalization can redefine the conference offering.
+When done right, the trend holds a lot of appeal for attendees, sponsors and other stakeholders.